Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

   In the section below you will find our user stories and some more information about the user experience and how users can interact with this website.

+## User Stories

-### Visitors can
+### Visitors can:

-- Browse around the website and for products.
+- Browse products by categories.
-- See products lists and categories allowing faster and smoother ordering.
+- Add, Update and Remove items from their basket.
+- Create a customer account, allowing users to have full control over their account CRUD.
+- Add, Update and Remove alternative delivery addresses.
+- View order history, with a full breakdown of the items ordered.
+- Create and pay for order with ease, and without any additional steps, making it easy to place orders on the go.
+- Pay for products, using paypal or credit card.

+### Site owners can:

-- Register on the website.
+- Add new products and have them automatically display on the website.
-- Manage personal accounts, change addresses and password.
-- Delete their personal accounts

-### User Stories

-- As an user wish to make a purchase directly from the website.
-- As a customer I wish to find relevant information about a specific product.

-### Site Owner Goals

-### First Time Visitor Goals

-1. As a First Time Visitor, I want to easily understand the main purpose of the page and navigate to the section I need.
-2. As a First Time Visitor, I want to be able to look at products and add them to my favorites before I decide to purchase them.

-### Returning Visitor Goals

-1. As a Returning Visitor, I want to find updated products and offers on the homepage.
-2. As a Returning Visitor, I want to log in and log out into my account and manage my details.
+- Edit product details, for example, price description, pictures etc.
+- View the status of all customer orders, so that I can efficiently manage the orders.
+- Check for customer data provided by paypal, and make sure payments went through before the order is sent.
+- Have full control over customer details, for example, addresses, accounts linked, and products ordered.

+## Features

-## Existing Features
+### Existing Features

-- This application was divided in 5 main components, that are connected, and are responsible for a different set of features on the application:
+- This application was divided in 5 main components, that are connected, and are responsible for a different set of features on the application.
+These applications are connected with the django messaging framework and produce feedback to the user.

+- Apps are listed below:

 #### Account

 - This application is responsible for all account related features, login, logout, account creation and deletion, password changes and so on.
-  I have utilized some templates provided by django allauth, but have overridden the main auth functionality by creating a CustomAccountManager class based on the django-allauth model.
+  I have utilized some templates provided by django allauth, but have overridden the main auth functionality by creating a custom account manager class based on the django-allauth model.

 #### Basket

 - The basket application handles all the basket related features such as add, update and remove items.
 This feature was built using the browser session to hold product data.
 This application works hand in hand with the checkout and order application.

 #### Checkout